How Hot Does a Log Burner Get?

 How can I improve the efficiency of my log burner?

-Yes, if you ensure proper airflow and use seasoned wood, you can significantly enhance the burning efficiency of your log burner.
+Ensuring proper airflow and using seasoned wood can greatly boost the burning efficiency of your log burner.

 What should I do if my log burner is producing too much smoke?

-No—check for blockages in the flue and ensure you are using dry, seasoned wood to reduce smoke production.
+Check for blockages in the flue and make sure you’re using dry, seasoned wood to help minimize smoke production.